haleykell/random-number-generator/README.md

 </body>
 </html>
 ```
 13. Click Run -> Run Tomcat -> check restart server to redeploy new changes.
-This will automatically the web page.
+This will automatically open the web page.